Michael O'Connor has been Harvard's head coach of coed and women's sailing and the university's director of sailing since 1997.

 Since the inception of the ICSA All-Academic Team in 2006, O'Connor's student-athletes have been honored 17 times with the award that recognized those who have distinguished themselves in national and intersectional competition, while maintaining the highest levels of academic standards.
 Additionally, eight members of his teams have earned Academic All-Ivy League honors.

-Regionally, Harvard has also won eight New England titles under O'Connor's tutelage, including four singlehanded championships, earned three sailor of year honors and collected 47accolades.
+Regionally, Harvard has also won nine New England titles under O'Connor's tutelage, including five singlehanded championships, earned three sailor of year honors and collected 47 accolades.

 O'Connor has been affiliated with the Crimson sailing program since 1989, when he joined the staff as a part-time assistant to former head coach Mike Horn.
 He was promoted to full-time assistant coach and manager of the Harvard Sailing Center in 1990 before assuming his current position in 1997.

 O'Connor has a long and distinguished record of commitment with the New England Intercollegiate Sailing Association, and he currently represents that organization on the Inter-Collegiate Sailing Association All-America Committee.
 In 2013, he was presented with the ICSA's Graham Hall Award for Outstanding Service as a Sailing Professional and inducted into the ICSA Hall of Fame.